 If you have applied for a green card based on marriage, and are eligible to do your entire application process in the U.S., then a few months after submitting your adjustment of status packet to U.S. Citizenship and Immigration Services (USCIS), the agency will schedule your interview.
 It will be held at one of its local offices, hopefully near where you live.

-If the interview goes well -- your marriage is obviously the real thing, you do not fall into any of the grounds for inadmissibility, and your documents are in order -- the interview can take as little as 20 minutes, and result in an approval for a green card.
-You will be approved for either permanent residence or, if you have been married for less than two years or entered the United States on a fiancé visa, what's called conditional residence (which expires in two years unless you take steps to convert it to permanent residency).
+If the interview goes well—your marriage is obviously the real thing, you do not fall into any of the grounds for inadmissibility, and your documents are in order—the interview can take as little as 20 minutes, and result in an approval for a green card.
+You will be approved for either permanent residence or, if you have been married for less than two years or entered the U.S. on a fiancé visa, what's called conditional residence (which expires in two years unless you take steps to convert it to permanent residency).

 The appointment notice will look much like the one below.
 Read the notice carefully.
-Your local USCIS office may have added new or different requirements.
+Your local USCIS office might have added new or different requirements.

 Here's what will probably happen at your adjustment of status interview, step by step.

-1. You will need to pass through a security gate and metal detector.
+1. You will need to pass through a security checkpoint and metal detector.
 The guards will ask to see your appointment notice.
-You will not be allowed to bring any weapons, food or drink, cameras (including camera phones) into the building.
+You will not be allowed to bring any weapons, food, or drink into the building.
+The building may have its own rules prohibiting other items.

-2. After sitting in the waiting room with dozens of other couples for so long that you’re sure you have been long forgotten, you will be summoned to the inner rooms of the USCIS adjustments unit.
+2. After sitting in the waiting room for so long that you're sure you have been long forgotten, you will be summoned to the inner rooms of the USCIS adjustments unit.

-4. The officer will start by going through your written application for adjustment of status, asking about the facts and examining the medical and fingerprint reports for factors that might make you ineligible for a green card.
+5. The officer will start by going through your written application for adjustment of status, asking about the facts and examining the medical and biometrics (fingerprint) reports for factors that might make you ineligible for a green card.
 This is one of the most important parts of the interview.
 You will sign the application to confirm its correctness.

-6. If the officer spots a problem in your application that you can correct by submitting additional materials, he or she will likely put your case on hold and send you home with a list of documents to send in by mail within a specified time.
-For example, if your spouse’s earnings are insufficient to get past the U.S. Poverty Guidelines, the officer may suggest you find another family member to sign an Affidavit of Support.
+7. If the officer spots a problem in your application that you can correct by submitting additional materials, he or she will likely put your case on hold and send you home with a list of documents to send in by mail within a specified time.
+For example, if your spouse's earnings are insufficient to get past the 125% of the U.S. Poverty Guidelines required in most cases, the officer might suggest you find another family member to sign an Affidavit of Support.
 It's rare for USCIS to deny an application on the spot.

-7. If the officer suspects that your marriage is fraudulent, however -- just a sham to get you a green card -- he or she will add a whole new step to the process.
+8. If the officer suspects that your marriage is fraudulent, however—just a sham to get you a green card—he or she will add a whole new step to the process.
 You will have to meet the Fraud Unit.
 There, officers will interview you and your spouse separately and intensively, asking mostly the same questions of each of you.
 The officer will compare the results of your two interviews.

 Who gets called in for fraud interviews?
 It's not only the couples faking a marriage.
 Some couples whose personal characteristics or living situations raise red flags in the eyes of USCIS might have to go through this as well.
 USCIS is on the lookout for couples who, for example, do not seem to share a common language; have large differences in their age, religion, class, cultural, or educational background; or do not live together, at the same address.

-At the end of the adjustment of status interview, if you are approved, you will be given a letter stating so.
-The letter is just for your records and cannot be used like a green card, and definitely not to travel in and out of the United States.
-Several weeks later, however, your actual green card will arrive by mail.
+At the end of the adjustment of status interview, you might be told that everything looks good and that you will be approved (sometimes after a supervisor agrees).
+Several weeks later, your actual green card will arrive by mail.
 If you receive conditional residence, you will have to file an application about 21 months from your approval date in order to progress to permanent residency.